-A minimum of one year of Indonesian language study is required if a child is to graduate from high school.
-However, no subject testing will be completed in this language – merely achievement in basic proficiency is required.
+Compulsory education in Indonesia begins at age seven and lasts a total of nine years.
+During this time, public schooling is offered at no cost.
+A minimum of one year of Indonesian language study is required for a child to graduate from high school in the country, whether private, public or international.
+That said, no subject testing is completed in this language – only basic proficiency is required.

-National schools in Indonesia
+Public schools in Indonesia

-National plus schools in Indonesia
+Private schools in Indonesia

 International schools in Indonesia